-If the downloaded content doesn't match what you selected on Xbox LIVE, please See the Assistance section at the bottom of this page for more information.
+If the downloaded content on your Xbox 360 doesn't match what you selected on Xbox Live, please.
+See the Assistance section at the bottom of this page for more information.

 If an item appears in your download history with the option to Buy Now, try the solutions below.

 Restart your console and sign back into Xbox Live.
 If the item in your download history still appears with Buy Now, try the next solution.

 Solution 2: Purchase the item again (you should not be charged)

 Select the Buy Now option to download the item again.
 Even though it seems like you’ll be charged again, you will not be charged because you’ve already purchased the content.